 Description of application vulnerability

-A resource that is directly visible from more than one process (at the same approximate time) and is not protected by access locks can be hijacked or used to corrupt, control or change the behaviour of other processes in the system.
+A resource that is directly visible from more than one process (at the same approximate time) and is not protected by access locks can be hijacked or used to corrupt, control, or change the behaviour of other processes in the system.
 Many vulnerabilities that are associated with concurrent access to files, shared memory or shared network resources fall under this vulnerability, including resources accessed via stateless protocols such as HTTP and remote file protocols.

-Cross references

-CWE[8]:
+Since most interactions between concurrent entities require that state be preserved, the cooperating entities must use values of the resources(s) themselves or add additional communication exchanges to maintain state in each of the entities.
+Stateless protocols require that the application provide explicit resource protection and locking mechanisms to guarantee the correct creation, view, access to, modification of, and destruction of the resource – for example, the state needed for correct handling of the resource.

+Related coding guidelines

+CWE [7]: